apache/hudi/README.md

  - in `docs/_pages/releases.md` Add a new section on the very top for this release.
 Refer to `Release 0.5.0-incubating` for reference.
 Ensure the links for github release tag, docs, source release, raw release notes are pointing to this latest release.
 Also include following subsections - `Download Information`, `Release Highlights` and `Raw Release Notes`.
+ - Update `docs/_pages/download.md` to include the download links.

 #### Link to this version's doc